joshuacox/MediaPermaculture/video_editing.md

 This is the backend that kino uses to capture video, but if you forego using kino and use this command line utility you'll get amazing capture results.
 As I stated earlier, because dvgrab does not attempt to display the incoming stream I have never seen it fail.
 This is in stark contrast to my experience on the Macintosh, where I would say a significant portion of all captures would fail consistently.

+Here is the command I most often use:

 ```
 dvgrab -autosplit -timestamp foo-
 ```

+it will autosplit when it detects a new clip (the camera stops), and will name the resulting file 'foo-' with a timestamp from the timecode given by the camera.